AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 During development, you can use the following commands (listed in `package.json`).

-- `yarn build:grammar` - Compiles the TextMate (TM) grammar into a PList format, since VSCode does not natively support YAML grammars.
+- `pnpm build:grammar` - Compiles the TextMate (TM) grammar into a PList format, since VSCode does not natively support YAML grammars.
-- `yarn build:prod` - Generates a production build of the extension, including a `.vsix` file in the `out` directory for VSCode installation.
+- `pnpm build:prod` - Generates a production build of the extension, including a `.vsix` file in the `out` directory for VSCode installation.
-- `yarn build:txt` - Creates a `build.txt` file in the out directory containing the current version number, primarily for Continuous Integration (CI) purposes.
+- `pnpm build:txt` - Creates a `build.txt` file in the out directory containing the current version number, primarily for Continuous Integration (CI) purposes.
-- `yarn build:vsix` - Produces a `.vsix` file in the out directory, which is used to install the extension in VSCode.
+- `pnpm build:vsix` - Produces a `.vsix` file in the out directory, which is used to install the extension in VSCode.
-- `yarn clean` - Removes all generated files in the output directories, cleaning up the build results.
+- `pnpm clean` - Removes all generated files in the output directories, cleaning up the build results.
-- `yarn esbuild:aglint` - Base ESBuild command for building integrated AGLint with the common options.
+- `pnpm esbuild:aglint` - Base ESBuild command for building integrated AGLint with the common options.
-- `yarn esbuild:agtree` - Base ESBuild command for building integrated AGTree with the common options.
+- `pnpm esbuild:agtree` - Base ESBuild command for building integrated AGTree with the common options.
   Integrated AGTree comes with the integrated AGLint, this command just helps to bundle it to a separate file.
   This is needed because AGTree is also used by the server, and by bundling it to a separate file, we can avoid double-bundling AGTree.
-- `yarn esbuild:server` - Base ESBuild command for building the server with the common options.
+- `pnpm esbuild:server` - Base ESBuild command for building the server with the common options.
-- `yarn esbuild:client` - Base ESBuild command for building the client with the common options.
+- `pnpm esbuild:client` - Base ESBuild command for building the client with the common options.
-- `yarn extract-changelog` - Extract changes from the `CHANGELOG.md` for a specific version.
+- `pnpm extract-changelog` - Extract changes from the `CHANGELOG.md` for a specific version.
 Typically, this is used by CI.
-- `yarn increment` - Increment the patch version number of the extension in the `package.json` file.
+- `pnpm increment` - Increment the patch version number of the extension in the `package.json` file.
 Typically, this is used by CI.
-- `yarn lint:md` - Lint the markdown files with [markdownlint][markdownlint].
+- `pnpm lint:md` - Lint the markdown files with [markdownlint][markdownlint].
-- `yarn lint:staged` - Run linters on staged files.
+- `pnpm lint:staged` - Run linters on staged files.
 Typically, this is used by Husky Git hooks.
-- `yarn lint:ts` - Lint the code with [ESLint][eslint].
+- `pnpm lint:ts` - Lint the code with [ESLint][eslint].
-- `yarn lint` - Run all linters.
+- `pnpm lint` - Run all linters.
-- `yarn test:compile` - Check if the code compiles with [TypeScript][typescript].
+- `pnpm test:compile` - Check if the code compiles with [TypeScript][typescript].
-- `yarn test` - Run tests with [Jest][jest].
+- `pnpm test` - Run tests with [Jest][jest].
-- `yarn watch:aglint` - Watch for changes in the AGLint code and create a development build automatically.
+- `pnpm watch:aglint` - Watch for changes in the AGLint code and create a development build automatically.
-- `yarn watch:agtree` - Watch for changes in the AGTree code and create a development build automatically.
+- `pnpm watch:agtree` - Watch for changes in the AGTree code and create a development build automatically.
-- `yarn watch:client` - Watch for changes in the client code and create a development build automatically.
+- `pnpm watch:client` - Watch for changes in the client code and create a development build automatically.
-- `yarn watch:grammar` - Watch for changes in the TM grammar and rebuild it automatically.
+- `pnpm watch:grammar` - Watch for changes in the TM grammar and rebuild it automatically.
-- `yarn watch:server` - Watch for changes in the server code and create a development build automatically.
+- `pnpm watch:server` - Watch for changes in the server code and create a development build automatically.

 > [!NOTE]
-> Watch commands (e.g., `yarn watch:client`) are typically used by VSCode tasks (see
+> Watch commands (e.g., `pnpm watch:client`) are typically used by VSCode tasks (see
 > [`.vscode/tasks.json`][vscode-tasks-file] file and
 > [*Running the extension in development mode*](#running-the-extension-in-development-mode) section).
 > In most cases, you don't need to run them manually.